diogob/activerecord-postgres-hstore/README.md

 user.settings['theme']
 ```

+##Note about Rails 4

+If you are using Rails 4 you don't need this gem as ActiveRecord 4 provides HStore type support out of the box.

+For more information take a look [here](http://mikecoutermarsh.com/2013/09/22/using-hstore-with-rails-4/)

 ##Note about 0.7

 I have decided to clean up the old code and provide only a custom serializer in this new version.